-Laser Cutting in the Textile Industry
+Engraving Laser Applications in Textile industry

-Engraving laser heads can also be used in the textile industry to cut, decorate and personalize fabrics such as cotton, polyester, viscose, naphthalene, felt, fleece, leather, upholstery and glass fiber among other fabrics.
-Opt Lasers cooperates with global market leaders to facilitate production of globally innovative products with our state-of-the-art engraving laser heads.
-An example of that were ingenious garments commissioned by a French fashion designer that were put on display at a 2018 fashion show in Milan.
-These garments were made on a machine equipped with twelve 6 W Opt Lasers’ cutting laser heads.
-According to an independent market analysis firm, there were approximately 8 900 business entities operating in Poland dealing in the production of textile products.
-The 2017 report also revealed there were about 26 700 clothing producing companies and almost 6 000 business entities producing leather and footwear.
-The number of companies operating in the textile industry grows by about 5% year by year.
-As the contemporary market strongly favours these enterprises that are capable to produce clothes in a time-effective manner, producers that utilized engraving laser heads and multi-head machines
+Laser heads can be used in the textile industry to cut, decorate and personalize fabrics such as cotton, polyester, viscose, naphthalene, felt, fleece, leather, upholstery, glass fiber fabrics, and other technical fabrics.
+Opt Lasers cooperates with the world market leaders in the manufacture of production machinery.
+Innovative materials commissioned by a French fashion designer were first shown in 2018 at a show in Milan.
+The materials were made on a machine equipped with 12 6W laser cutting heads.
+According to an independent market analysis unit of Poland, in 2017, about 8,900 business entities were operating in Poland in the production of textile products, as well as about 26,700 companies producing clothing and almost 6,000 business entities producing leather and footwear.
+The number of companies operating in the textile industry is growing by about 5% each year.
+Due to the growing demand for fast production of clothes, multi-head machines

-With the help of laser engraving, it is possible to permanently mark metals with a laser in a cost-effective manner.
-Engraving lasers can be used in the process of production of steel objects and structures.
-Structural components require markings related to the date and place of manufacture, a detailed designation and specific operating conditions.
-According to business portals, the production of quality steelwork in Poland was estimated at 790 000 tonnes in 2017, which placed Poland as one of the top European steelwork exporters.
-With an ever-increasing processing power of engraving laser heads, the application of marking and engraving metals with blue lasers is becoming increasingly widely adopted.
-The Opt Lasers’ 6W engraving laser heads are capable of marking stainless steel and titanium.
-The continuous development of multi-head engraving laser technology will provide unprecedented solutions for the engraving and ablation of other metals such as carbon steel, copper, brass, and aluminum.
+With the help of laser heads, it is possible to mark metals cheaply and permanently with an engraving laser, which can be used in the production of steel structures.
+Structural components require markings related to the date and place of manufacture, the detailed designation, and certain operating conditions.
+According to business portals, in 2017, the production of steel structures in Poland was estimated at 790,000 tonnes, which placed Poland in the position of one of the main producers in Europe.
+According to the data of the statistical office, about 10 000 steel structure manufacturers operate in Poland (as of 2018).
+As the power of the laser heads increases, the possibilities of marking and engraving with a blue laser will increase.
+The 6W laser heads are capable of marking stainless steel and titanium.
+The development of multi-laser head technology will provide solutions for the engraving and ablation of other metals such as carbon steel, copper, brass, and aluminum.

-Universities and Research Units
+Universities and research units

-Titanium is a lightweight and durable metal that can be extensively used in medicine.
-Furthermore, this metal can be easily marked with an engraving laser head.
+Titanium is a lightweight and durable metal and can also be used in medicine.
 The human body treats this metal neutrally, which allows it to be used for the production of skull implants, bones, and stabilizers.
-Each titanium article is marked with an engraving laser to contain the relevant data.
-The ability to record the date of implantation directly on the item facilitates diagnosis in case of complications or issues with acceptance of transplants.
-Thanks to the compactness of the blue engraving laser, the physician can mark every single article needed with just a small device.
-Interestingly, using a 6 W engraving laser head, causes titanium objects to be marked (permanently changing their color on the surface) rather than engraved.
-Henceforth, marking titanium items with 6W blue engraving laser head does not affect their structure or strength, which is utterly important for marking implants.
+Each part is marked to contain the relevant data.
+The ability to record the date of implantation directly on the element facilitates diagnosis in case of complications and acceptance of transplants.
+Thanks to the compactness of the blue laser heads, the physician can mark every single component needed with a small device.
+Also, using a 6W laser head, titanium is marked (changes color) rather than engraved, which does not affect its structure and strength, which is very important when marking implants.